How to Improve Your Facilitation Skills (and be a Great Facilitator)

 - Time constraints: A session has a start time and an end time, and participants usually expect you to respect the end time.

-- Breaks: If you session spans longer than 90-120 minutes, you should likely include some breaks in your session, for instance, coffee breaks or a lunch break.
+- Breaks: If your session spans longer than 90-120 minutes, you should likely include some breaks in your session, for instance, coffee breaks or a lunch break.

 - The number of participants: Group discussions have a natural limit and this must be taken into account for anyone involved in group facilitation.
 Above a certain group size, it gets difficult to have a discussion where everyone is involved.
 If your group is bigger than a certain size (this will vary by type of exercise or discussion), you will probably need to split your participants into multiple groups and run some exercises and discussions in parallel.
-Naturally, this takes an increased amount of time.
+Naturally, this takes an increased amount of time and will benefit from co-facilitation.
 If you have bigger groups, consider clarifying:

 - If you want breakout sessions to run parallel tracks in your session